cjkook/twine-infinite-slice/README.md

 # twine-infinite-slice
+use this to live edit -
+tweego -w src -o index.html
 ## Credits
 Thanks to https://github.com/kgolid/chromotome for some great palettes that inspired the design for the many themes in Infinite Slice.
 Thanks to Sayama & Takawa on OpenProcessing.org.